wooorm/markdown-rs/readme.md

 </code></pre>
 ```

-Opening that page in a browser, we’d see the `<code>` being swapped with:
+Opening that page in a browser, we’d see that being swapped with:

 <!-- prettier-ignore -->
 ```html